ethereum/ethereum-org-website/docs/dapps/index.md

 **Want to get started using Ethereum?** There are hundreds of decentralized applications (dapps) built on Ethereum that you can use today. {.l4 .featured}

-## What is a dapp? {#what-is-a-dapp}
+## What makes Ethereum dapps different?

+Applications built on Ethereum (dapps) can do things regular apps can't:

+- Create new kinds of money and digital assets
+- Web apps that are unstoppable and uncensorable
+- Build decentralized organizations, property, or virtual worlds that are governed collectively

-How do Ethereum applications differ from traditional web applications?
-Decentralized applications (dapps) on Ethereum are web applications backed by [Ethereum smart contracts](/learn/#smart-contracts).
-Instead of using a centralized server or database, these applications rely on the blockchain as a "backend" for program logic and storage.
-This leads to potentially unstoppable applications: anyone can spin up a copy of the frontend, and freely connect it to the public Ethereum network.
+Dapps on Ethereum are web applications backed by [Ethereum smart contracts](/learn/#smart-contracts).
+Instead of using a centralized server or database, these applications rely on the blockchain as a backend for program logic and storage.
+This leads to potentially unstoppable applications: anyone can deploy a copy of the frontend, and freely connect it to the public Ethereum network.

 ## How to use an application built on Ethereum {#how-to-use-an-application-built-on-ethereum}